getbooka/dropbox-php-sdk/README.md

 This is a fork of [kunalvarma05/dropbox-php-sdk](https://github.com/kunalvarma05/dropbox-php-sdk).
-Since that library was not updated for over two years now I started collecting Pull Requests and update the library to current versions.
+Since that library was updated last in 2017 I started collecting Pull Requests and update the library to current versions of the API and collecting improvements.
 This library has Dropbox file request support.

 Dropbox SDK v2 for PHP
 ======================================================